What do I need to run my laser machine?

 To get started with your laser machine, you’ll also need a computer, a graphics software program, an exhaust setup, and any machine accessories you choose.

-Laser cutting/engraving systems range from around $8,000 to around $65,000 (U.S. pricing) based on the size of the engraving table and wattage of the laser.
+Laser cutting/engraving systems range from $9,995 to around $73,000 (U.S. pricing) based on the size of the engraving table and wattage of the laser.
 A higher-wattage machine engraves and cuts faster than a lower-wattage system, and a higher wattage also lets you cut through thicker materials.
 All lasers manufactured by Epilog are air-cooled so you don’t need a separate external water reservoir, hoses, or a recirculation pump.

 You’ll need a computer so you can work with whichever graphics software you choose, as well as the Epilog Laser Software Suite from which you control your laser.
 From your computer, you will create and/or print your artwork, as well as configure the laser to achieve the cutting and engraving results you desire.
 All new Epilog systems are compatible with Windows 10, 8, and 7.
 We recommend the following hardware specifications for laser applications.